wp-plugins/flyzoo/readme.txt

 = Is it free? =

-Yes!
 We are currently in Beta and the product is free.
-We'll also keep the product free after the Beta, and offer premium plans for advanced features.
+Of course we'll introduce premium plans for advanced features soon, but we'll also keep a free version of Flyzoo for small sites.

 = How do I create a new Chatroom? =